Communities have modified monuments, moved them to museums and cemeteries

 The removal of four monuments from public spaces in New Orleans stunned historians who thought, after six years of debate, that the day would never come.
 New Orleans Mayor Mitch Landrieu vowed to move the four statues to a museum, but it remains to be seen where they’ll end up.

 St. Louis began removing a Confederate monument from a city park Monday, after reaching an agreement with the Missouri Civil War Museum.

 The museum, which sued the city over ownership of the statue and its base, will bear the cost of the removal and be responsible for housing the monument until a permanent home is found at another Civil War museum, battlefield or cemetery outside St. Louis County.

 Another natural resting place for ousted monuments has been historic cemeteries, often those with a Civil War connection.

-In several instances the heritage groups that made monuments in the first place have taken over responsibility for them.
-After voting to remove "Old Joe," the City Council of Gainesville, Florida, offered it to the local United Daughters of the Confederacy chapter.
-The group found a home
+The monuments also can be sent back to the heritage groups that made them in the first place.
+After voting to remove “Old Joe,” the city council of Gainesville, Florida, offered it to the local United Daughters of the Confederacy chapter.
+The group has until mid-July to respond.

-"If these groups are so in love with their monuments, they should follow suit -- pay for it to be removed, find a piece of property and then worship to their heart's content."
+“If these groups are so in love with their monuments, they should follow suit – pay for it to be removed, find piece of property and then worship to their heart’s content.”